General meaning

 ⌄

-A warm decor serves as a backdrop for exchanges where everyone also thinks of their interests.
+A warm decor serves as a backdrop for exchanges where everyone also considers their interests.

-One can imagine a pleasant restaurant where a contract is discussed, an office carefully decorated to make visitors comfortable, a reception, a trade show, a cozy space where 'friendly' meetings are organized that nonetheless have a commercial or strategic stake.
-The Bouquet adorns the place with charm and conviviality, while the Fox introduces a sense of business, pragmatism, and sometimes, interested diplomacy.
+One can envision a pleasant restaurant where a contract is discussed, an office carefully decorated to make visitors comfortable, a reception, a trade show, or a cozy space where 'friendly' meetings are organized that nonetheless have a commercial or strategic stake.
+The Bouquet adorns the space with charm and conviviality, while the Fox introduces a sense of business, pragmatism, and sometimes, self-interested diplomacy.

 Personality